sikuli/sikuli/docs/source/globals.rst

 	Remove a path from the list of image search paths

-Note that paths must be specified using the correct path separators (slash on Mac and Unix and double blackslashes on Windows).
+*Note*: paths must be specified using the correct path separators (slash on Mac and Unix and double blackslashes on Windows).

-It is automatically extended by Sikuli with script folders, that are imported (see:
-Reuse of Code and Images), so their contained images can be accessed.
+This list is automatically extended by Sikuli with script folders, that are imported (see: :ref:`Importing other Sikuli Scripts <ImportingSikuliScripts>`), so their contained images can be accessed.
 If you want to be sure of the results of your manipulations, you can use ``getImagePath`` and check the content of the returned list.
 When searching images, the path's are scanned in the order of the list.
 The first image file with a matching image name is used.

-Note: Behind the scenes this list is maintained in the java property store with the key SIKULI_IMAGE_PATH.
+*Note*: Behind the scenes this list is maintained in the java property store with the key SIKULI_IMAGE_PATH.
 This can be preset when starting the JVM using the environment variable SIKULI_IMAGE_PATH and can be accessed at runtime using the approach as mentioned under Accessing Settings - Java level.
 Be aware, that this is one string, where the different entries are separated with a colon ( : ).

-The default bundle path can also be accessed and modified by the two functions
+**The default bundle path** can also be accessed and modified by the two functions
 below:

 .. py:function:: setBundlePath(path-to-a-folder)